fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 **Ito:** After interviewing many web and mobile startups, we realised that the number of software engineers working in [PaaS](http://en.wikipedia.org/wiki/Platform_as_a_service) and cloud computing have been increasing rapidly.

 > **Matz:** Absolutely.
-And I do believe that “not needing to purchase and own dedicated hardware” is going to be the mainstream.
-The idea and thought process of “not owning” is not only important for software development, but also important for business development.
+And I do believe that "not needing to purchase and own dedicated hardware" is going to be the mainstream.
+The idea and thought process of "not owning" is not only important for software development, but also important for business development.

-## “Owning” Becoming a Liability, Not Asset
+## "Owning" Becoming a Liability, Not Asset

-> **Matz:** In the past, “owning” was seen as the source of vitality of a corporation - those who own high performance mainframe computers were able to do business transactions in high volume whereas those who do not were not able to compete.
+> **Matz:** In the past, "owning" was seen as the source of vitality of a corporation - those who own high performance mainframe computers were able to do business transactions in high volume whereas those who do not were not able to compete.
 >
-> These days the landscape is changing - those corporations who do not “own” expensive hardware have more competitive edge.
+> These days the landscape is changing - those corporations who do not "own" expensive hardware have more competitive edge.
 Let’s say it takes five years to break even from the expensive investment of servers, during that time those machines are being put in use to realise their full potential and to justify their cost.
 It may appear to have saved the business cost but it is not, simply because the value of the hardware decreases as each day passes by.
 >
-> To put simply, we are now entering the era of “owning” being a liability rather than asset.
+> To put simply, we are now entering the era of "owning" being a liability rather than asset.
 If you had the most advanced hardware, software engineers were able to develop efficiently.
-On the contrary, if you didn’t, then you might want to get used to the hours-long waiting for the code to compile. \*chuckles\* The rise of cloud computing platforms like [Heroku](http://www.2gocn.com/) is making “owning” a thing of the past.
+On the contrary, if you didn’t, then you might want to get used to the hours-long waiting for the code to compile. \*chuckles\* The rise of cloud computing platforms like [Heroku](http://www.2gocn.com/) is making "owning" a thing of the past.
 >
-> Also, “not owning” has several advantages on the development as well as the commercial front.
+> Also, "not owning" has several advantages on the development as well as the commercial front.
 For instance, it allows many startups to rise.
 In the past, in order to start a new business you would need capital for purchasing servers and/or renting servers in a data centre.
 These days, to get started on a platform like Heroku couldn’t be easier, for example on Heroku you could start with just one dyno for free.
 This new way of developing software significantly reduces costs and risks.
 >
 > Years ago I read an essay called [Ramen Profitable](http://www.paulgraham.com/ramenprofitable.html) by [Y Combinator](http://ycombinator.com/)’s founder [Paul Graham](http://en.wikipedia.org/wiki/Paul_Graham_%28computer_programmer%29).
-“Not owning”’s flexibility and agility contribute a great deal to it.
+"Not owning"’s flexibility and agility contribute a great deal to it.
 And this trend has now grown beyond just relevant to startups, in fact in the recent years many large corporations have begun adapting this approach too.
 >
 > In the United States, corporations like Disney and Best Buy are indeed utilising Ruby, Rails and Heroku to rapidly grow their internal infrastructure in a cost-effective fashion.
-What was once considered competitive edges to venture capitalists, like “rapid development” and “development flexibility” are now also possible for these giant corporations.
+What was once considered competitive edges to venture capitalists, like "rapid development" and "development flexibility" are now also possible for these giant corporations.

 **Ito:** What about the giant corporations in Japan?